near/docs/website/near-api-js_versioned_docs/version-near-api-js@1.1.0/interfaces/account.FunctionCallOptions.md

  `Optional` **gas**: `BN`

-max amount of gas that method call can use
+max amount of gas that function call can use

 #### Defined in